 We must be ahead of the wave on this and use this to our unique advantage.

-Any savings made; will you invest in new innovations and technology to stay out in front, will you invest in people, or will they be handed over as dividends – is that selling the future to buy today?
+When you make savings, will you invest in new innovations and technology to stay out in front?
+Will you invest in people?
+Or will they be handed over as dividends – is that selling the future to buy today?

 The future needs a new breed of leaders to steer us.
 Are you going to be a victim of the wave of change, or will you swim out in front and ride it?